jackgray/spotlight/producers/finance/regsho/README.md

 The threshold qualifications are different for SEC reporting issuers and non-SEC reporting issuers (see definitions).
 Reporting companies are governed by Reg SHO and non-reporting companies are governed by Rule 4320. -OTC Markets

-OTC Markets is subject to lighter regulatory scrutiny compared to major exchanges.
-However, they still must comply with SEC regulations, including Reg SHO.

-Stocks reported on the Reg SHO lists by OTC Markets Group and FINRA *should* *appear on FINRA's list, as FINRA has oversight over the exchanges listed by OTC Markets Group
+Stocks reported on the Reg SHO lists by OTC Markets Group and FINRA *should* *appear on FINRA's list, as FINRA has oversight over the exchanges listed by OTC Markets Group.
+Still, I hope to scrape this data to confirm.

 ### Alternative Trading Systems (ATSs)